Transportation-Related Expenses (TRE) Payments

 • For children of registered WTW participants, the participant must be scheduled to participate in an approved activity that includes at least two of the three months covered in their pass.

-Reminder: A NOA must be issued to the individual that references the three-month period.
+Reminder: A Notice of Action (NOA) must be issued to the individual referencing the three-month period.

 Caltrain